-Application - Radius of Curvature
+Application of Radius of Curvature

 When engineers design train tracks, they need to ensure the curvature of the track will be safe and provide a comfortable ride for the given speed of the trains.
 [Image source].

-The radius of curvature of the curve is defined as the radius of the approximating circle.
+The radius of curvature of the curve at a particular point is defined as the radius of the approximating circle.
 This radius changes as we move along the curve.

 The formula for the radius of curvature at any point x for the curve y = f(x) is given by:

 `text(Radius of curvature)` `=([1+((dy)/(dx))^2]^(3//2))/(|(d^2y)/(dx^2)|)`

 The curvature of a given curve at a particular point is the curvature of the approximating circle at that point.